Susan Hammond | Executive Director

 In 2003, Susan was awarded the Maine SBA Minority Small Business Advocate of the Year Award.
 She is the first-ever recipient of the Visionary Leader Award from the Opportunity Finance Network/Oweesta Corporation and in 2010 received the Circle of Honor Award from the Opportunity Finance Network / Oweesta Corporation.

-As the Senior Accountant, Karen maintains all financial and fiscal aspects of the organization’s operations and provides financial insight and strategic planning in support of the organization’s growth and stability.
+As the Senior Accountant, Cindy maintains all financial and fiscal aspects of the organization’s operations and provides financial insight and strategic planning in support of the organization’s growth and stability.
 She has now become our Operations Manger, and oversees all service areas for Four Directions.
 If you need information about any of our programs, Cindy’s office is always open.